TritonDataCenter/rfd/rfd/0057/README.md

 There should be no conflict with imgapi uuid's, as both the v1 and v2 image methods use differeing image uuid obfuscation techniques.

+## IMGAPI uuid reasoning

+The reason why we use a digest of the image layers is because the docker file layers (blobs) do not have a parent/child relationship - instead the parent/child relationship is defined by the docker manifest.
+It is quite possible to have a docker image which references the same file layer multiple times (e.g. ADD file.txt /file.txt; RM /file.txt; ADD file.txt), as such we couldn't take a direct layer digest to UUID mapping, as we cannot express this image layer in IMGAPI with two different parents (origin).
+Using a digest of all of the layers allows us to maintain the parent/child relationship, but also to share the common base file layers (e.g. FROM busybox) between different docker images.

 # Docker build/commit

 Docker build will need to generate/store the uncompressedSha256 - currently